Boosting your immune system to fight the coronavirus: what you need to know

 Some older observational studies support more severe disease complications arising from colds and flu in those who are taking NSAIDs.
 But this could be because the more severe diseases cause more symptoms, and that is why more people take NSAIDS to combat those symptoms.

-Remember, a fever is part of your body’s response to combat the virus.
+However, it may help to remember that a fever is part of your body’s response to combat the virus.
 By itself a fever is not dangerous for most people unless it is sustained above 104 degrees Fahrenheit (40 Celsius).
-29 It is uncomfortable, but not dangerous.
+35 It is uncomfortable, but not dangerous.

-Without having clear data, it is difficult to know what to do.
-But perhaps err on the side of caution for now until better quality data is available.
-Instead of taking an OTC pill for a headache or fever, consider starting with cool sponge baths, damp washcloths, and remember to rest and drink plenty of fluids with electrolytes, such as using Diet Doctor’s electrolyte elixir drink.
+One approach is instead of taking an OTC pill for a headache or fever, consider starting with cool sponge baths, damp washcloths, and remember to rest and drink plenty of fluids with electrolytes, such as using Diet Doctor’s electrolyte elixir drink.

 If you still need more aggressive care, one strategy could be to use acetaminophen first for symptoms like fever or body aches, and only if that doesn’t control your symptoms, then consider taking NSAIDs for the shortest time possible to help you feel better.

-If you are already taking daily NSAIDS for arthritis or other chronic pain issues, it is a little more complicated and you should discuss with your physician if an alternative exists, or if you might consider changing to another medication for now.
-We will keep an eye on the emerging data and update this section as more information becomes available.
+If you are already taking daily NSAIDS for arthritis or other chronic pain issues, it does not appear that there is an increased risk of complications, but you should discuss with your physician if an alternative exists.

 In short, the reason that this new coronavirus is spreading so rapidly and having such a significant impact on people around the world is that we lack immunity to it.
 Our immune systems have never seen it before.